tbrlpld/100-days-of-code/log.md

 ### Today's Progress
-Tried to extend the Pokemon page with additional information for #100DaysOfWeb @TalkPython @PyBites This resulted in a very slow solution, because each Pokemon's endpoint needs to be hit separately to get more data.
+Tried to extend the Pokemon page with additional information for #100DaysOfWeb @TalkPython @PyBites This resulted in a very slow implementation, because each Pokemon's endpoint needs to be hit separately to get more data.

 ### Thoughts
 The PokeAPI can get a little confusing, because the different values are not really explained.